-The skin on the back of the neck by the hairline comes into contact with many things that can irritate it, including shampoo, residual detergent on clothing, sweat, and hair care products.
-This area of skin is also subject to friction from the hair and clothes.
+The skin on the back of the neck by the hairline comes into contact with many things that can irritate it.
 As a result, lumps, bumps, and other skin problems are relatively common here.

 A lump can be alarming, especially if it is not within sight.
 However, many different conditions can cause a swollen lump on the back of the neck, including benign causes such as acne and irritation.
 One cause sometimes leads to another.
 For example, a boil on the back of the neck can cause the lymph nodes to swell.